peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Parameters

 * `x` (Type: number | Array.&lt;Number>)<br>
-    Scaling factor for this object's width.
+    Scaling factor for this transform's width.
 If "y" and "z" are null or omitted, this is instead a 3-element array giving the scaling factors for width, height, and depth, respectively, or a single number giving the scaling factor for all three dimensions.
 * `y` (Type: Number)<br>
-    Scaling factor for this object's height.
+    Scaling factor for this transform's height.
 * `z` (Type: Number)<br>
-    Scaling factor for this object's depth.
+    Scaling factor for this transform's depth.

 #### Return Value